 - The name of your haplogroup does not begin with the letter "R-".

-- Over eight of your marker values differ from 181994's at the bottom of the "Y-DNA Results" web page.
+- At the Y-DNA67 level, over nine of your STR marker values differ from 181994's at the bottom of the "Y-DNA Results" web page.

 - Your completed Y-DNA37 or higher test results remain in the "Ungrouped" category for more than one week.